 How much protein do you need per day?

-There is no one-size-fits-all answer to the question of how much you need.
+There is no one-size-fits-all answer to this question.
 Everybody is unique.
 However, there are some general guidelines with which you can start, after which you can make adjustments based on your results.

-What factors affect how much protein you need?
+What other factors affect how much protein you need?

 - Lean body mass—the more lean body mass you have, the more protein you will need.